cometbft/cometbft/docs/core/configuration.md

 # A list of non simple headers the client is allowed to use with cross-domain requests
 cors_allowed_headers = ["Origin", "Accept", "Content-Type", "X-Requested-With", "X-Server-Time", ]

-# TCP or UNIX socket address for the gRPC server to listen on
-# NOTE: This server only supports /broadcast_tx_commit
-grpc_laddr = ""

-# Maximum number of simultaneous connections.
-# Does not include RPC (HTTP&WebSocket) connections.
-See max_open_connections
-# If you want to accept a larger number than the default, make sure
-# you increase your OS limits.
-# 0 - unlimited.
-# Should be < {ulimit -Sn} - {MaxNumInboundPeers} - {MaxNumOutboundPeers} - {N of wal, db and other open files}
-# 1024 - 40 - 10 - 50 = 924 = ~900
-grpc_max_open_connections = 900

 # Activate unsafe RPC commands like /dial_seeds and /unsafe_flush_mempool
 unsafe = false

 # Maximum number of simultaneous connections (including WebSocket).
-# Does not include gRPC connections.
-See grpc_max_open_connections
 # If you want to accept a larger number than the default, make sure
 # you increase your OS limits.
 # 0 - unlimited.